deepsea-inria/pbench/README.md

   who need fine-grained tuning of the runs and plots, and who want to make their experimental evaluations repeatable by other experimenters.
-The distribution includes example scripts using the lbirary.
+The distribution includes example scripts using the library.

+- The implementation of pbench relies on a collection of general-purpose functions gathered in the `xlib` folder, with filenames starting with the letter `X`.
+Ultimately, the vast majority of these functions should be replaced by functions from a standard library such as `core`, yet there is quite some work involved.

 Requirements
 ------------

 ### Build dependencies

-You will need version 4.00 or greater of [OCaml](http://www.ocaml.org/) and also a recent version of the gnu c compiler [GCC](http://gcc.gnu.org/).
+You will need version 4.09 or greater of [OCaml](http://www.ocaml.org/), the [dune] build system, and also a recent version of the gnu C compiler [GCC](http://gcc.gnu.org/).
+Recommanded installation of OCaml is using [opam].

 The pbench plot generator requires that recent versions of [R](http://www.r-project.org/) and LaTeX be installed on the